pkarwan/pkarwan.github.io/_posts/2021-5-23-First-Blog-Post.md

 <img src="https://raw.githubusercontent.com/pkarwan/pkarwan.github.io/master/images/blog1.PNG" width="300" height="300"/>

 To make correct, business point of view efficient decisions, its very important to have product knowledge.
 Data scientist should be able to convert business problem, concerns into statistical manner.
 Data scientist should be able to understand what’s productive data and can be used to make critical and also efficient decisions.
-Lastly, They should have Data scientist degree which proves their knowledge and ability to make such decisions.
+Lastly, They should have Data scientist degree which proves their knowledge and ability to make such decisions. <br /> <br />

 What differences/similarities do you see between data scientists and statisticians? <br />